squidit/ngx-css/README.md

     "seachSelectEmpty": "There are no options to select", "fileSize": "File too large",
     "required": "Required field",
-    "email": "Invalid email",
+    "minimumRequired": "The minimum number of selected tags must be greater than or equal to {{ minTags }}", "email": "Invalid email",
     "url": "Invalid URL.
 Attention: URL must start with https://", "date": "Invalid Date",